nekramer/CQTL/Genopipe/README.md

     git checkout
     ```

-2. Edit the comma-separated `geno.csv` with the batch name, PLINK map/ped file prefix, and the path to these files under the `Genotyping_Directory`
+2. Edit the comma-separated `geno.csv` with the project name, batch name, PLINK map/ped file prefix, and the path to these files under the `Genotyping_Directory`
 column.
-The names in the `Batch` columns will be used to create a group name for output files.
+The names in the `Proj` and `Batch` columns will be used to create a group name for output files.

 3. Edit `config/config.yaml` for parameters specific to your analysis.
 The parameters are described below: